Articles

 Social Media

-Moving to online social networks allows connections from the comforts of home, office, or field with folks that are like-minded.
-As in face-to-face encounters, trust is essential in the online environment, but it allows you to expand and increase your circle of friends beyond those in close geographic proximity.
+Moving to online social networks allows connections from the comforts of home, the office, or the field with like-minded folks.
+As in face-to-face encounters, trust is essential in the online environment, allowing you to expand your circle of friends beyond those in close geographic proximity.
 The internet makes the world smaller.
-For introverts that avoid or feel intimidated at large, boisterous meetings, this might be a good avenue to develop relationships.
+For introverts who avoid or feel intimidated at large, boisterous meetings, this might be a good avenue to develop relationships.

 There are a number of possibilities:

-Probably the most popular social media which allows users to interact with others, share photos, video, and information.
-In the case of farmers, Facebook Groups is a feature that allows users to connect, discuss, and network with each other within the context of a common interest or topic.
+Probably the most popular social media platform, which allows users to interact with others, share photos, videos, and information.
+For farmers, Facebook Groups are a feature that allow users to connect, discuss, and network with others around a common interest or topic.

 YouTube